Rules and Regulations

 9. PURSES (art.
 41-44)

 Art.
-41 Place and Time Prizes
+41 Prizes Based on Rank and Time

 Art.
 42 Start Prizes